HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 14: May 4, 2020

+**Today's Progress**: More work on Javascript Promises, Callbacks and Async Await.

+**Thoughts:**  Worked on learning Javascript more Promises and asynchronous Functional programming.
+It is finally starting to sink in - fetch API, callbacks, vs promise vs async await.
+Flask app also got more html template coding.
+Started learning JQuery but no commits yet.

+**Link(s) to work:**  [Javascript Exercises](https://github.com/HajaSChilds/javascript_playground), [Portfolio Website](https://github.com/HajaSChilds/thisdevlovestech),

 ### Day 13: May 3, 2020

 **Today's Progress**: Added additional html templates and App Routes for the Portfolio Website Flask App!!
 Worked on Javascript Promises, Group Promises and Callbacks.